ingl3585/project-two/README.md

 ## Project Description

 Here is a new weather app that will provide more then enough information to satisfy any weather need.
-This app will let the user search for any city within the US and give the current temperature, high and low temperature for the day, conditions, etc. In addition to that, it will also generate a 5 day forecast and an option to favorite locations so the user does not need to search for their favorite cities.
-Also for a little extra, moon phases, and sunrise/sunset times will also be implemented.
-A hopeful functionality will include a weather radar around your current location (given that there is free current radar data available).
+This app will let the user search for any city within the US and give the current temperature, high and low temperature for the day, conditions, etc. In addition to that, it will also generate a 5 day forecast Also for a little extra, moon phases, and sunrise/sunset times will also be implemented.
+Post MVP aspects will include a weather radar around your current location (given that there is free current radar data available) and favorites functionality.

 ## API